jubalh/awesome-package-maintainer/README.md

 * Send your downstream fixes to the upstream project so that everyone benefits from it.
 * Coordinate with other maintainers (several maintainers for one project, dependency/library maintainers, other experts).

+## Eating your own dog food
+It helps tremendously if the maintainer is using the software themselves.
+If something is broken they will be motivated to fix it swiftly.
+And their usage basically is a big testing phase.

 ## Staying up to date
 In a perfect world package maintainers would be in close contact with upstream.
 Monitor their development and take important bugfixes.